 An LED bar graph indicating the mantissa of the measured leak rate of the test object.
 For a full leak rate reading, this meter is used in conjunction with the Numeric Display.
-The bar graph display is in standard cubic centimeters per second (std cc/sec), or in millibar liters per second (mBar l/sec) or Pascal meters cubed per second (PaM/Sec).
-The leak rate can also be displayed in digital format on the Service Panel alphanumeric display.
+The bar graph display is in standard cubic centimeters per second or in millibar liters per second.

-NUMERIC EXPONENT DISPLAY
+NUMERIC DISPLAY

-A two-digit alphanumeric display that has two separate functions.
+A two-digit alphanumeric display with two separate functions.
 During testing, the display will normally indicate the exponent of the current leak rate.
-For example, if the leak rate is $3 \times 10^{-7}$ std cc/sec, the Leak Rate Bar Graph will indicate 3 while the Numeric Display will indicate the number 7.
+For example, if the leak rate is 3 x 10-7 std cc/sec, the Leak Rate Bar Graph will indicate 3 while the Numeric Display will indicate the number 7.
 The second function of the display has been programmed to provide error codes when a system fault has occurred (see Section 4.10 for a list of error codes, their description and corrective action).
 The display will indicate code EE while at the same time on the Service Panel the Error Code indicator will be lit and the Service Panel alphanumeric display will indicate the error code.